 - a. the Company's share capital consists entirely of ordinary shares.
 Further details are set-out in Note 16 to the audited financial statements.
-Over 96.95% of the Company's ordinary shares are admitted for trading on the Oslo Axess (Norway); - b. there are no restrictions on the transfer of securities; - c. significant direct and indirect shareholdings are set-out on page 49 of the annual report; - d. no holders of any securities have special control rights; - e. the Company does not operate an employee share scheme; - f. there are no restrictions on voting rights; - g. there are no agreements between shareholders which are known to the Company and which may result in restrictions on the transfer of securities and/or voting rights within the meaning of Directive 2001/34/EC; - h. the Company's Constitution provides that the Board of Directors shall have no fewer than 3 directors and no more than 12 directors.
-The directors are elected by a general meeting of shareholders by ordinary resolution.
+Over 96.95% of the Company's ordinary shares are admitted for trading on the Oslo Axess (Norway); - b. there are no restrictions on the transfer of securities; - c. significant direct and indirect shareholdings are set-out on page 70 of the annual report; - d. no holders of any securities have special control rights; - e. the Company does not operate an employee share scheme; - f. there are no restrictions on voting rights; - g. there are no agreements between shareholders which are known to the Company and which may result in restrictions on the transfer of securities and/or voting rights within the meaning of Directive 2001/34/EC; - h. the Company's Constitution provides that the Board of Directors shall have no fewer than three Directors and no more than 12 Directors.
+The Directors are elected by a general meeting of shareholders by ordinary resolution.
 Additionally, pursuant to Clause 13.4 of the Constitution, the Board of Directors may at any time appoint a person to be a Director, provided that the maximum number of Directors is not exceeded.
-Any such Director appointed will hold office until the next general meeting and will be eligible for reelection.
-At the Company's annual general meeting, one-third of the Directors for the time being, shall retire from office, provided always that no Director store at an annual general meeting are those who have been longest in office since their last election.
+Any such Director appointed will hold office until the next general meeting and will be eligible for re- election.
+At the Company's annual general meeting, one-third of the Directors for the time being, shall retire from office, provided always that no Director except a Managing Director shall hold office for a period in excess of three years without submitting himself for re-election.
+The Directors to retire at an annual general meeting are those who have been longest in office since their last election.
 A retiring Director is eligible for re-election.
-In the event of equal voting at a director's meeting, the chairman of the meeting shall have a second or casting vote providing there is more than two directors competent to vote on the question.
-As the Company is incorporated in Australia, the Australian Corporations Act requires the Company to have at least two directors that reside in Australia. - i. the Company may modify or repeal its constitution or a provision of its constitution by special resolution of shareholders; - j. pursuant to section 198A of the Australian Corporations Act, the business of a company is managed by or under the direction of the Board of Directors.
-Pursuant to Clause 2.2 of the Company's Constitution, the Board of Directors has the power to issue shares; - k. subject to the requirements in the Australian Corporations Act, the Company may purchase its own shares in accordance with the buyback provisions of the Australian Corporations Act, on such terms and at such times as may be determined by the Directors from time to time and approved by the shareholders as required pursuant to the Australian Corporations Act.
+In the event of equal voting at a Director's meeting, the chairman of the meeting shall have a second or casting vote providing there is more than two Directors competent to vote on the question.
+As the Company is incorporated in Australia, the Australian Corporations Act requires the Company to have at least two Directors that reside in Australia. - i. the Company may modify or repeal its constitution or a provision of its constitution by special resolution of shareholders; j. pursuant to section 198A of the Australian Corporations Act, the business of a company is managed by or under the direction of the Board of Directors.
+Pursuant to Clause 2.2 of the Company's Constitution, the Board of Directors has the power to issue shares; - k. subject to the requirements in the Australian Corporations Act, the Company may purchase its own shares in accordance with the buy- back provisions of the Australian Corporations Act, on such terms and at such times as may be determined by the Directors from time to time and approved by the shareholders as required pursuant to the Australian Corporations Act.
 The Company is not entitled to hold its own shares, subject to exceptions set out in Section 259A of the Australian Corporations Act.
-Any shares repurchased by the Company will need to be cancelled; - 1. there are no significant agreements to which the Company is a party and which take effect, alter or terminate upon a change of control of the Company following a takeover bid; - m. there are no agreements between the Company and its board members or employees providing for compensation if they resign or are made redundant without valid reason or if their employment ceases because of a takeover bid.
+Any shares repurchased by the Company will need to be cancelled; - there are no significant agreements to which the Company is a party and which take effect, alter or terminate upon a change of control of the Company following a takeover bid; - m. there are no agreements between the Company and its board members or employees providing for compensation if they resign or are made redundant without valid reason or if their employment ceases because of a takeover bid.